iZUMi-kyouka/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of the previous AddressBook home folder.
+**A**: First, install TalentNexus on the new computer.
+Then, locate the `TalentNexusData.json` file in the `/data` folder of your current installation and copy it over to the same location on the new machine, replacing the existing file.
 ---

 **Q:** Can I use TalentNexus without an internet connection?
 **A:** Yes.
-TalentNexus is a fully offline desktop application — no internet connection is required for any of its features.
+TalentNexus is a fully offline desktop application.
+No internet connection is required to use any of its features.

 ---

 **Q:** What happens if I accidentally delete a recruit?
 **A:** Deleted recruits can be restored immediately using the `undo` command (`undo`), as long as the application has not been closed since the deletion.

 ---

 **Q:** How do I back up my data?
 **A:** Copy the `TalentNexusData.json` file located in the `/data` folder (in the same directory as the `.jar` file).
 Store this backup in a safe place (cloud storage, external drive, etc.).

 ---

 **Q:** Can I import data from another AddressBook or TalentNexus installation?
 **A:** Yes.
 Copy the `TalentNexusData.json` file from the other installation into the current `/data` folder, replacing the existing file. **Always back up** the current `TalentNexusData.json` file first.

 ---

 **Q:** Why are my changes not appearing after restarting the app?
-**A:** This can happen if the app is executed from a different directory or the data file path has changed.
-Make sure the `TalentNexusData.json` file is in the `/data` folder relative to the `.jar` file being run.
+**A:** This can happen if the app is executed from a different file directory or the data file has been moved.
+Make sure the `TalentNexusData.json` file is placed in the `/data` folder.

 ---

 **Q:** What if I enter invalid recruit data inside the data file?
-**A:** TalentNexus validates the data file on startup.
+**A:** TalentNexus always validates the data file on startup.
 If the file format is invalid, the app may reset the data file.
-Always back up the data file before making manual edits.
+Always back up the data file before making manual edits to it.

 ---

 **Q:** How do I view archived recruits?
 **A:** Use `list -archived` to show only archived recruits, or `list -all` to view both archived and active recruits.

 ---

 **Q:** What should I do if a command doesn’t work?
 **A:** Check the command syntax against the [**Command summary**](#command-summary) and the relevant command section.
 Type `help` to view the quick command guide.

 ---

 **Q:** How do I reset the application to its default state?
 **A:** Delete both `preferences.json` and `TalentNexusData.json` files from the ./data folder.
 On next launch the app will recreate default files and sample data.

 ---

 **Q:** How do I run TalentNexus with a specific Java version?
 **A:** Ensure the desired JDK is installed and added to the computer's environment variables.
 Then, run the app with that Java version.

 ---

 **Q:** Where can I find the JSON schema or data format?
 **A:** The primary data file is `TalentNexusData.json` and stores recruits as JSON objects with fields such as `name`, `phone`, `email`, `address`, `tags`, `archived`, and `uuid`.
 To edit the file manually, back it up first and preserve the valid JSON and expected field types (arrays for multiple values like `email`/`phone`/`name`).

 ---

 **Q:** The Help window opened off-screen or is minimized — what do I do?
 **A:** Close the app and delete the `preferences.json` file in the ./data folder to reset window positions.
 Relaunch the app to restore windows to default locations.

 ---

 **Q:** Is there a limit to how many operations I can undo?
 **A:** There is a limit of up to 200 consecutive `undo` operations.
 Note that certain actions (like closing the app) may clear the undo history.

 ---

 **Q:** Who do I contact for bug reports or feature requests?
 **A:** Create an issue on the project repository (if using the upstream AddressBook/TalentNexus repo).
 Include reproducible steps, the `preferences.json` and `TalentNexusData.json` (sanitized if needed), and the Java version used.

 ---